 This blanket is made with Patons Beehive Baby Sport, which is a lightweight #3, 70% Acrylic / 30% Nylon yarn.
-I recommend using a metal hook (G-4 mm) with this yarn, so the yarn doesn’t split.
+I recommend using a metal hook (G-4 mm), so the yarn doesn’t split.
 If you do find that it splits with the hook you use, I suggest trying a different crochet hook instead, since they are all shaped a bit differently.

-I used the colors Baby Grey and Baby Grey Marble, so it would create a neutral modern blanket that would go well in most nurseries and living rooms.
-If you’d prefer to make this blanket design with a different color, it will be easy since it is available in a variety of colors.
+I used the colors Baby Grey and Baby Grey Marble, so it would create a neutral crochet blanket that would go well in most nurseries and living rooms.
+If you’d prefer to make this blanket design with a different color, it will be easy since this yarn is available in a variety of beautiful colors.

 Substitute Yarn: If you can’t find this yarn or would prefer to use a different yarn for this blanket, then I recommend Brava Sport by WeCrochet.
 Keep in mind that any lightweight 3 yarn would work perfectly for this easy blanket pattern.

-This entire easy crochet blanket is made with just one crochet stitch that a beginner crocheter could easily master in no time.
-If you can half double crochet, then you will be able to make this blanket pattern!
+This entire easy crochet blanket is made with just one crochet stitch, the hdc stitch, which a beginner crocheter could master in no time.
 Not only will you make a half double crochet, you will also be working in the back loop of the hdc stitch too!

 Learn more about the half double crochet stitch and half double crochet back loop technique below.